ruairica/blog/src/content/blog/csharp-fluent-assertions.md

 Get started with `dotnet add package FluentAssertions`

 ## Syntax
-The general format of a a Fluent Assertion is that the value being asserted on comes first, then the Should() method is called on it, followed by one of the built in assertion methods.
+The general format of a Fluent Assertion is that the value being asserted on comes first, then the Should() method is called on it, followed by one of the built in assertion methods.
 There are many useful built in assertion methods which make it easy read and write assertions.
-Let's start simple:
+Let's start simple,

 ```csharp
 var result = 5;